matt24smith/mproxy-dispatcher/readme.md

 ### Client

 Stream data from the client to logging servers.
 The `--server_addr` option may be repeated for multiple server hosts.
+To accept input from stdin, use `--path "-"`

 ```
 cargo run --bin client -- \